 During our visit to Solomon Brothers, we thought the sales pitch was a little too high pressure.
 There’s no need to get every little detail of personal information from the customer within a few minutes of introducing yourself.

 This minor criticism aside, Solomon Brothers was our favorite secret shopping experience in Atlanta overall.
-Their collection of diamonds and settings is vast and, provided you stick with the GIA and AGS certified diamonds, you can find a nice diamond at a reasonable price.
+Their collection of diamonds and settings is vast and, provided you stick with the GIA certified diamonds, you can find a nice diamond at a reasonable price.

 Amsterdam Walk, 500 Amsterdam Ave NE

 Worthmore is another well-known name in Atlanta jewelry.
 They have two branches in Atlanta — one at Decatur Square and another at Amsterdam Walk.
 We visited the Amsterdam Walk store to look at their selection of loose diamonds and engagement ring settings.